Is SDSU Global Campus part of San Diego State University?

 Are the courses for credit, and can they be applied toward a degree?

-Open University Certificate programs are offered for credit.
+The credit earned for Open University classes is non-matriculated resident credit.
 Twenty-four units of non-matriculated resident credit may be applied toward an SDSU undergraduate degree.

 How do I sign up?